 When spring was turning into a pleasant summer in Moravia, a son was born to a Jewish merchant, Jacob Freud.
 This child would soon embark upon his journey to become the father of psychoanalysis and lay the foundations of psychology and psychopathology as we know them today.
 The field of psychoanalysis viewed human personality as a combination of desires (forming the Id), morality (forming the Superego), and the balancing factor (called the Ego).
 While the two opposing forces of desires and morality struggle on the inside, the personality we see is the ego’s compromise to accommodate the two forces.
 But this wasn’t where Freud’s theory made a major impact; it was in the conception of the id.

 While laying the bedrock of a company, one often seems to forget that a lot of what is laid in the first few years also ends up becomes a part of the bedrock.
-The Id, according to Freud, is formed during the early childhood and sits at the core of everyone’s personality for the rest of their lives, far out of the reach of conscious introspection.
+The Id, according to Freud, is formed during early childhood and sits at the core of everyone’s personality for the rest of their lives, far out of the reach of conscious introspection.
 This made mental sickness something that developed early on in life and was almost impossible to change.
 Similarly, the callousness of the starting few years ends up in a disastrous split in what an organization desires to be and the façade it wishes the world to see, ultimately affecting the output.
-Accumulating an unhealthy unconscious memory of bad practices, employee dissatisfaction and dubious results, companies start blaming the market’s competitiveness, the workforce’s lack of commitment and fail to introspect what went wrong.
+Accumulating an unhealthy unconscious memory of bad practices, employee dissatisfaction, and dubious results, companies start blaming the market’s competitiveness, the workforce’s lack of commitment, and fail to introspect what went wrong.
 Farther away from their intellectual reach is the fact that what went wrong, went wrong right in the very beginning.

 Another aspect that affects the culture of the organization is the influences it is subjected to.
 As a child grows, his/her personality is subject to being shaped by an ever-growing circle of non-parents.
 Similarly, an organization starts with the purest of influences, founders who are driven to make an idea work, and employees who are with the company for meaningful experiences instead of a big paycheck.
 As a company grows, things change.
-The more a company expands, the more this new-born starts socializing with people who aren’t as driven or protective as the parents.
-The difference in raising a child and a company is that when children begin to socialize with strangers, these people aren’t new to the parents.
+The more a company expands, the more this newborn starts socializing with people who aren’t as driven or protective as the parents.
+The difference between raising a child and a company is that when children begin to socialize with strangers, these people aren’t new to the parents.
 The acquaintances, the school, and the neighborhood are chosen by the parents and hence carefully vetted.
 With an organization, the moment the expansion begins, a completely unfiltered influence is allowed to contribute to the development of the company.
 These foreign influences come in with their own conceptions of what the organization should be.
 Without careful molding, there is a greater risk of internal disarray and faulty orientation.
 However, even if we carefully mold the culture, it still goes through its own “pre-teen tantrums”.
 As the organization grows, there are struggles and challenges.
 The culture can seem like a burden, too stubborn given the age of the organization.

 How then to mold a healthy culture?